Forest-Protocols/forest-AI/cli/README.md

 ## Support

-For additional support and documentation, visit the Forest Protocol documentation or contact the development team.
+For additional support and documentation, visit the Forest Protocol documentation [link](../README.md) or contact the development team on [Discord](https://discord.gg/HWm96wKzWV).